Ramiz69/CameraButton/README.md

 ### Usage

 #### code
-- init CameraButton with frame
+- init CameraButton with frame or use Auto Layout
 - add a button to your view

 #### storyboard